samkusin/clemens_iigs/README.md

 My goal is to provide a solid Apple IIgs backend + debugger for ambitious developers who want to write a modern frontend.

-The emulator backend is written in C.  The `host` front-end is written in C++ with a few header
+The emulator backend is written in C.  The `host` front-end is written in C++ with a few header only libraries for boilerplate rendering, I/O, GUI.

 ### Disk types supported as of Version 0.2